TingHuanClay/Docker-Learning/README.md

     You can also export ports Dynamically

-    terminal A: We don't assigned thr ourtput port and leave it to docker qutomatically docker run --rm -ti -p 45678 -p 45679 --name echo-server ubuntu:14.04 bash nc -lp 45678 | nc -lp 45679
+    terminal A: We don't assigned thr output port and leave it to docker automatically docker run --rm -ti -p 45678 -p 45679 --name echo-server ubuntu:14.04 bash nc -lp 45678 | nc -lp 45679